This Google Search Console for beginners guide will teach you what you need to know about getting started with GSC.

 While these are just a handful of the things that Search Console can do, they are all vital in ensuring that your website has a great SEO score.
-We encourage you to fully explore all of the things that Search Console can do to gain a thorough understanding of your website’s idiosyncrasies.
+I encourage you to fully explore all of the things that Search Console can do to gain a thorough understanding of your website’s idiosyncrasies.
 The link information Google Search Console provides will help you build a strategy for a link-building program to gain links from reputable websites and rich results that will help boost your Google Search ranking.
 The links people are using can come from web pages, blog posts, and other pieces of content that can be present on someone’s website.

 Navigating the world of SEO can be a daunting task, especially for those who are new to the field.
 However, using Google Search Console for SEO serves as a comprehensive yet user-friendly tool that can significantly ease this journey.
 From understanding basic terminologies like queries, clicks, and impressions to diving deep into performance analytics, URL inspections, and mobile usability, GSC offers a plethora of features designed to optimize your website’s search engine performance.